Three Brothers (1944 film)

 Three Brothers is part of the Private Snafu series of animated shorts produced by Warner Bros. during World War II.
 Screened for troops in September 1944, the cartoon was directed by Friz Freleng and features the familiar voice of Mel Blanc.

+A series of cartoons for the Navy featuring Private Snafu's brother "Seaman Tarfu" were planned, but the war came to a close and the project never materialized, save for a single cartoon entitled Private Snafu Presents Seaman Tarfu in the Navy.

 Plot

 Private Snafu is seen performing the tedious task of sorting boots.
-Driven to madness by boredom he is taken to visit his brothers Tarfu and Fubar by the gruff Technical Fairy, First Class, somewhat in the spirit of Ebenezer Scrooge and the Ghosts of Christmas.
+Driven to madness by boredom he is taken to visit his brothers, Seaman Tarfu and Fubar by the gruff Technical Fairy, First Class, somewhat in the spirit of Ebenezer Scrooge and the Ghosts of Christmas.
 Brother Tarfu is seen tending to every need of carrier pigeons while brother Fubar is the unlucky dummy used in training attack dogs.
 After seeing his brothers' terrible jobs Private Snafu returns to work with gusto, exclaiming that his job is important.

 Cameos

 In a scene where Fubar gets chased by attack dogs, Bugs Bunny makes an appearance inside his rabbit hole.
 Fubar places Bugs next to his hole and hides inside it.
 He does not speak in this short.